 This incredible place is literally covered with super cute wombats, scurrying around and going about their days without a care for us two-legged beings.

 You don’t have to go far to see one either.
 We spotted our first wombat about 3 minutes after stepping off the ferry, and over the course of three days we lost count of how many we actually saw.
+Wildlife watching is very easy on Maria Island.

-They are multiplying in numbers and wander around through the camps, into the old buildings and along the beaches.
+They are multiplying in numbers and wander around through the camps, into the old buildings and along the sandy beaches.

 2) Stop By the Information Centre (Commissariat Store)

 When you arrive, just 150m from the jetty is the stone Commissariat Store.
-This is the island’s oldest building, built in 1825, and is now used as a visitors centre with information boards, galleries and displays about the island.
+This is the island’s oldest building, built in 1825, and is now used as a visitor’s centre with information boards, galleries and displays about the island.

 This building is a great place to visit when you first get to the island.
 You’ll learn a lot about the area, the buildings and the history before you start exploring.